adblockplus/adblockplus/README.md

 `Node` should come installed with `npm`.
 If it doesn't, you can download `npm` [here][npm].

+### `node-gyp` error?

+If you're using an apple machine with apple silicon (arm64 CPU), you may encounter an error where `node-gyp` fails to build.

+The likely cause is that the `node-gyp` cannot find the binary online, then tries to build the binary locally, and fails because you have Python 3.12 installed, [which does not work work with some versions of `node-gyp`](https://github.com/nodejs/node-gyp/issues/2869).

+You can solve this by installing Python 3.11 on your machine, you can use [`pyenv`](https://github.com/pyenv/pyenv) for that.

 **Important:** On Windows, you need a [Linux environment running on WSL][ms-wsl] and run the commands from within Bash.